ml5js/Intro-ML-Arts-IMA-F19/03_ml_models/README.md

     * [The Treachery of Sanctuary](https://www.youtube.com/watch?v=I5__9hq-yas&feature=youtu.be) by Chris Milk
     * [Gait Analysis](https://www.runnersneed.com/expert-advice/gear-guides/gait-analysis.html) from runnersneed

-### Assignment
-1. Read [Real-Time Human Pose Estimation in the Browser with TensorFlow.js](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) by Dan Oved, with editing and illustrations by Irene Alvarado and Alexis Gallo.
-2. Read [Mixing movement and machine](https://medium.com/artists-and-machine-intelligence/mixing-movement-and-machine-848095ea5596) by Maya Man
-4. Read [Review of Deep Learning Algorithms for Image Semantic Segmentation](https://medium.com/@arthur_ouaknine/review-of-deep-learning-algorithms-for-image-semantic-segmentation-509a600f7b57) by Arthur Ouaknine
-3. Explore [COCO Dataset](http://cocodataset.org/#explore).
-What surprises you about this data set?
-How is it similar or different to ImageNet?
-What questions do you have?
-Can you think of any ethical considerations around how this data was collected?
-Are there privacy considerations with the data?

 ## Session B: Physical interaction

 ### Objectives: